PhD in French and Francophone or Italian Studies

-The Department offers a doctoral programs in French & Francophone Studies and Italian Studies.
+The Department offers a doctoral programs in French and Francophone Studies and Italian Studies.
 Each gives students an opportunity to achieve a high level of scholarly competence and to develop the capacity to contribute original knowledge to the field.
 We are committed to the interdisciplinary study of language, literature, film and culture.
 Our faculty has a great depth and breadth of expertise, particularly in medieval and Renaissance culture and literature, linguistics, modern and contemporary literature, and film studies.

 Our PhD programs build on linguistic, literary, film and cultural studies to support a selection of interdisciplinary and cross-disciplinary studies.
 The programs provide an intellectually rigorous and focused but flexible set of core courses to prepare students for the pursuit of more specific individual research interests.
 Students will also receive preparation in world language pedagogy and the history and structures of language, establish coordinated theoretical grounding in one or more disciplines, and achieve proficiency in two professionally relevant languages in addition to French or Italian and English.